 Malta’s outlying nature and proximity to Islamic State elements in Libya makes it a likely transit destination for militants crossing the Mediterranean to reach mainland Europe.
 The consolidation of the Islamic State in Libya also raises the threat of attacks on maritime targets in Malta’s vicinity, such as cruise liners.
 Yet terrorism risks on the island itself remain very low.
 The suicide bomb attack at the Maltese-Libyan-owned Corinthia Hotel in Tripoli, in January 2015, was not directed at Malta in terms of target choice.

-The main risk involves search and seizure of vessels by the Navy while they conduct counter-narcotic and counter-terrorism operations; a maritime territorial dispute exists with Libya, especially over oil claims, but is highly unlikely to turn violent, especially given the current domestic instability in Libya.
+The main risk involves search and seizure of vessels by the navy while it conducts counter-narcotic and counter-terrorism operations; a maritime territorial dispute exists with Libya, especially over oil claims, but is highly unlikely to turn violent, especially given the current domestic instability in Libya.

 Malta's unionised labour force occasionally initiates large strike action, often in response to the government's privatisation efforts.
 Strikes are almost always short-lived, lasting no more than one day, and carry only low risks of property damage.
 Strike action is further mitigated by the cautious approach to privatisation adopted by the current government, ruling out privatisations in strategic sectors such as energy.